mcdonc/idracfanctl/README.rst

 100% CPU usage, my fans are at 52-56%, and my CPU temps seem to top out at between 87-90°C.

-This works for me audio- and performance-wise; you might want to play around with nondefault settings.
+This works for me noise-wise and performance-wise; you might want to play around with nondefault settings.
 On my system, when CPU temps exceed 92°C or so, the CPU temperature sensors get flaky and occasionally can't return a value, so I like to keep them below that number.

 Under script control, the stepping of the fans is less smooth than under Dell dynamic control, and the script does not control individual fan RPMs like